kapilreddy/in-clojure-2018/README.md

-# in_clojure_talk

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License
+# Building a reliable, scalable service with Clojure and Core.async

-Copyright © 2018 FIXME
+Copyright © 2018 Kapil Reddy

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.